What is Cortisol Hormone

 Cortisol levels may be elevated or low for a variety of reasons.
 If your cortisol levels are too high, it may be an indication of Cushing’s disease, while low levels can be a sign of Addison’s disease.
 These tests can also be used to screen for diseases of the pituitary gland and adrenal gland.
 Tests for cortisol levels measure the amount of the hormone in your blood, saliva, and urine.

 A blood test for cortisol levels can be ordered by your doctor if your doctor suspects an adrenal or pituitary disorder.
 High cortisol levels are a sign of a variety of conditions and can be helpful in determining the cause of your stress.
-For example, a high level of cortisol can indicate Cushing’s syndrome, which is also known as hypercortisolism.
+For example, a high level of this hormone can indicate Cushing’s syndrome, which is also known as hypercortisolism.
 A high level of cortisol can also be caused by a tumor that interferes with the production of the hormone.

 Cortisol levels can also be measured at home.
 This is useful for diagnosing symptoms before a doctor’s visit.
 The levels of cortisol vary throughout the day.
 Therefore, most at-home cortisol tests require a sample from the morning, while others may require samples from the body throughout the day.

-One test to check cortisol levels at home is the Everlywell Sleep & Stress Test.
+One test to check this hormone levels at home is the Everlywell Sleep & Stress Test.
 It measures the amount of free cortisol in the bloodstream.
 This is especially useful for those who have trouble sleeping at night or have trouble regulating their sleep cycles.
 Another option is a urine test.
 This test is easy to take and can also measure cortisol levels without the doctor’s intervention.

 A cortisol test can be performed through urine or saliva.
 The test involves collecting a sample of urine from the patient over a 24 hour period.
 This sample is collected with a small needle and collected in a test vial.
 The procedure usually takes less than five minutes.